openimis/openimis_docs/_include/um/insuree_policies/family.rst

 Find Family
 """""""""""

-  Access to the ``Find Family Page`` is restricted to users with the role of Accountant, Clerk and Health Facility Receptionist.
+  Access to the ``Find Family Page`` is restricted to users with the system roles of Accountant, Clerk and Health Facility Receptionist or with a role including an access to Insurees and Families/Family/Enquiry.

 Pre-conditions